glennj/exercism.io/lua/sum-of-multiples/README.md

-# Sum Of Multiples
+# Sum of Multiples

-Welcome to Sum Of Multiples on Exercism's Lua Track.
+Welcome to Sum of Multiples on Exercism's Lua Track.
 If you need help running the tests or submitting your code, check out `HELP.md`.

 ## Instructions